 The safer, and often more effective, option to deal with sciatica nerve pain is chiropractic care.
 In a study comparing chiropractic adjustments to surgery, over 60% of patients treated with chiropractic adjustments experienced significant improvement.
 And for those who did not see a significant improvement, at the very least didn’t have any adverse complications.
 At the end of the study, researchers concluded that patients should seek chiropractic care before they consider having sciatica surgery.

 If you or someone you know has been experiencing sciatica nerve pain, you can avoid the physical and financial hardships related to surgery by seeking conservative, chiropractic care first.
 Give Advanced Chiropractic a call today at (330) 726-7404 to schedule a free consultation.
-We have been servicing the Youngstown and Mahoning Valley area since 2001 with convenient locations in Boardman and Hubbard.
-At Advanced Chiropractic & Rehab, we are a multi-disciplinary rehabilitation group that treats work comp injuries, whiplash, sports injuries and specializes in much more than just low back pain.
+We have been servicing the Youngstown and Mahoning Valley area since 2001 with convenient locations in Boardman, Hubbard and Kinsman.
+At Advanced Chiropractic & Rehab, we are a multi-disciplinary rehabilitation group that treats work comp injuries, whiplash, sports injuries and specializes in much more than just lower back pain.